ucsb/campus-cloud-docs/pages/getting-started.md

 {::comment} ℹ️ IMPORTANT - Audit, compliance and security tools are utilized in the Campus Cloud that generate costs in every account.
 It is important that you are aware of these costs.
 For a busy account it may be a small percentage of monthly costs.{:/comment}

-{% include alert.html type="warning" title="Warning" content="Audit, compliance and security tools are utilized in the Campus Cloud that generate costs in every account.
-It is important that you are aware of these costs.
-For a busy account it may be a small percentage of monthly costs." %}

 ## [Procure a Campus Cloud Account](#procure-a-campus-cloud-account)
 {% include alert.html type="info" title="Information" content="AWS accounts created wtih @ucsb.edu emails must be created in the Campus Cloud." %}

 Creating a Purchase Order is the first step to procuring a new Azure Subscription, a new AWS Accounts or migrating an existing AWS Accounts to the Campus Cloud.